cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 voteMul = 1 - communitytax - proposerMul
 ```

-In total, the proposer will receive `fees * voteMul * powFrac + fees * proposerMul`.
+In total, the proposer receives `fees  * (voteMul * powFrac + proposerMul)`.
-All other validators will receive `fees * voteMul`.
+All other validators receive `fees * voteMul`.

 ### Rewards to Delegators

-Each validators rewards are distributed to its delegators.
-Note that the
+Each validator's rewards are distributed to its delegators.
+The
-validator also has a self-delegation.
+the validator also has a self-delegation.

 The validator sets a commission rate.
 The commission rate is flexible, but each
-validator sets a max rate which may never be exceeded, and a max daily increase
-which may never be exceeded.
-This protects delegators against a validator
-suddenly increasing their commission rate, taking all the rewards.
+validator sets a maximum rate and a maximum daily increase.
+These maximums cannot be exceeded and protect delegators from sudden increases of validator commission rates to prevent validators from taking all of the rewards.

 The outstanding rewards that the operator is entitled to are stored
 in `ValidatorCurrentRewards`, while the rewards the delegators are entitled to